Zarana-Patel/Seasons-React/README.md

 This Project is a Simple ReactJS Project which demonstrates the following

-1. Based on Geo location - It disaply season [Navigator geolocation] (https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation)
+1. Based on Geo location - It display season [Navigator geolocation] (https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation)

 The project Template can be used to build bigger projects